andrew4alive/wgmap/README.md

  code above will render google map and your location in map center. if you want other option , add option to gmap.umoption. umoption refer to  [this](https://developers.google.com/maps/documentation/javascript/reference#MarkerOptions).

- you also can change it property later using gmap.mark object;
+ you also can change it location/property later using gmap.mark object;